Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What is considered a traumatic brain injury?

 The CDC now has a definition that is widely accepted as universal.
-A traumatic brain injury is defined as a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head or other penetrating injury.
-Separating the mechanics of how it occurred, the definition whittle down to simply was there a disruption of normal function.
-Whether the disruption was mild or severe, or short-term or long-term, it is still a traumatic brain injury by definition.
+A traumatic brain injury is defined as a disruption in the normal function of the brain by a bump, blow, or jolt to the head or other penetrating injury.
+Separating the mechanics of how it occurred, the definition was whittled down to simply whether there was a disruption of normal function.
+Whether the interruption was mild or severe or short-term or long-term, it is still a traumatic brain injury by definition.

 For simplicity of understanding the severity of a concussion, they are generally graded on a scale of I, II, or III.
 A conclusion that does not result in any loss of consciousness and amnesia is absent or present for less than 30 minutes is generally considered a grade I concussion.

-A concussion that results in loss of consciousness for five minutes or less, or amnesia for between 30 minutes and less than 24 hours, is generally characterized as a grade II concussion.
-A concussion that results in loss of consciousness for more than five minutes or amnesia for more than 24 hours is generally considered a grade III concussion.
+A concussion that results in loss of consciousness for five minutes or less or amnesia for between 30 minutes and less than 24 hours is generally characterized as a grade II concussion.
+A concussion that results in loss of consciousness for more than five minutes or amnesia for more than 24 hours is usually considered a grade III concussion.

-Besides the obvious symptoms such as loss of consciousness or amnesia that we are familiar with, there are many other symptoms of traumatic brain injury that may not come on right away.
-Sometimes symptoms may not even be noticed for days or months after the injury.
-By the very nature of the symptoms, some people are not even aware, but rather their friend and family may notice.
-Symptoms associated with traumatic brain injuries typically fall in four basic categories: thinking/remembering, physical, emotional/mood, and sleep.
+Besides the apparent symptoms, such as loss of consciousness or amnesia, that we are familiar with, many other symptoms of traumatic brain injury may not come on right away.
+Sometimes, symptoms may not even be noticed for days or months after the injury.
+By the very nature of the symptoms, some people are unaware, but their friends and family may notice.
+Symptoms associated with traumatic brain injuries typically fall into four basic categories: thinking/remembering, physical, emotional/mood, and sleep.